ChunZhuo/sgBERT/README.md

 When including sequence information, there are just a little improvement there.
 It may suggested that most of the information is already in the structures.
-If including side chain of proteins, there is no need for including sequence anymore.
-Because all atoms in the residues are clearly represented.